Dave Goelz: 2000–present: Continued career

 In 2002, Goelz was cast as the voice of Figment in the revamped version of Epcot's Journey Into Imagination with Figment ride at Walt Disney World Resort.

 Goelz continues to regularly perform in new Muppet productions.
 In 2011 and 2014, he reprised his roles as Gonzo, Dr. Bunsen Honeydew, Zoot, Waldorf, Beauregard and other signature characters in The Muppets and Muppets Most Wanted.
 In 2023, he performed Zoot in the Disney+ series The Muppets Mayhem.

 In 2015, Goelz voiced Subconscious Guard Frank in the Pixar film Inside Out.
 He reprised the role as Mind Cop Frank in Inside Out 2 in 2024.
 In 2019, he voiced Baffi the Fizzgig in the Netflix original series The Dark Crystal: Age of Resistance.
 Since 2018, he has voiced characters in various installments of the StoryBots franchise.

 Goelz reprised the voices of his Fraggle Rock roles in the Apple TV+ Fraggle Rock: Rock On! shorts in 2020, with puppeteering by John Tartaglia.
 Following the success of the shorts, a reboot of Fraggle Rock was ordered by the streaming service.
 Fraggle Rock: Back to the Rock premiered on January 21, 2022, with Goelz continuing to provide voices of his characters and serving as co-executive producer.

+In February 2026, Goelz reprised his roles for ABC's The Muppet Show revival special starring Sabrina Carpenter.

 Personal life

 Goelz is married to Debra Goelz, a writer and former CFO of Jim Henson Productions.
 They have two children.

-Over the years, Goelz has sustained a number of injuries due to the physical positions Muppet performers must maintain for extended periods and contort into small spaces.
+Over the years, Goelz has sustained a number of injuries due to the physical positions Muppet performers must maintain for extended periods while contorting into small spaces.
 These injuries have resulted in four shoulder surgeries and a hip replacement.